 Now, when you visit your block editor, you can easily select the ‘Scheduled’ option from the block panel after reviewing the rewritten posts.

-Then, click the ‘Save as Scheduled’ button at the top to automatically republish your post at a specific time.
+Then, click the ‘Save as Scheduled’ button to automatically republish your post at a specific time.

 For detailed instructions, see our tutorial on how to auto-schedule your WordPress blog posts.

 We hope this article helped you learn how to save changes without publishing in WordPress.
-You may also want to see our detailed guide on how to choose the best WordPress hosting provider and our picks of the best WooCommerce plugins for your store.
+You may also want to see our detailed guide on WordPress post revisions made simple and our list of essential tips for using shortcodes in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.